 People always say “job searching is a full-time job,” and depending on what you’re looking for it can be time-consuming.
 It can feel isolating.
 It can even be discouraging at times, but it doesn’t have to be.

-I’m Alice, the Talent Manager at Purpose Jobs.
-I’m here to help you through your job search, so feel free to reach out with any questions or additional advice!
+At Purpose Jobs, we know how hard it can be (we've all been there before!).
+That's why we're here to help you through your job search.
+Feel free to reach out with any questions or additional advice!

 10 tips to crush your job search

 1. Get clear about what you’re looking for